Nevenall/Shift-X/System/01 Basics.md

 ## Powersets

-*Shift-X* is about heroes with dangerous and powerful abilities. **Powers** are grouped into related **power sets** and each set is given a **threat** rating that indicates how stong it is when compared to other powers.
+*Shift-X* is about heroes with dangerous and powerful abilities. **Powers** are grouped into related **power sets** and each set is given a **threat** rating that indicates how strong it is when compared to other powers.
 Powersets generally have a related origin.

 ### Powers